UKCloud/documentation/articles/private-cloud/prc-sco-storage.md

 - Performing capacity planning and working with us to plan upgrades

-- Raising service requests through the UKCloud Portal when you need configurations implemented
+- Raising Service Requests through the UKCloud Portal when you need configurations implemented

 - Raising incident tickets if you experience any issues with your service